ams-builds/loop-builder/README.md

 An example: 4 separate repeating tasks, all saving their notes in the same shared place.
 2 of them (dashed boxes) depend on a set of rules that could change later, so they need an occasional check that they're still up to date.
 2 of them (solid boxes) just look something up and don't have that problem.

+Note: the automatic scheduling described above (the daily sync check) currently requires Claude Cowork or the Claude desktop app's Scheduled Tasks feature.
+On Claude Code, the same result is possible but requires setting up an external trigger yourself, cron, a systemd timer, or a CI pipeline, since Claude Code has no built-in scheduler.

 ## How to install

 **Claude.ai / Claude apps**: upload `SKILL.md` as a custom skill, or place this folder where your Claude setup looks for skills.